 9.4 We and the lines company can use load management switches on your premises to interrupt your electricity supply without giving you advance notice if:

-(a) in relation to the lines company, our agreement with the lines company allows the lines company to; or
+- (a) in relation to the lines company, our agreement with the lines company allows the lines company to;

 9.5 Load management can occur for any legal purpose, including:

-(e) providing interruptible load into the reserves market; or
+- or (e) providing interruptible load into the reserves market.
+Load management equipment

 9.6 To ensure that Meridian and the lines company are able to efficiently manage the supply of electricity to you, you agree that each of Meridian and the lines company may have reasonable access to your premises to install such load management equipment as each considers necessary.
 See clause 11 for your rights and responsibilities relating to our and the lines company’s access to your premises.